-A streak pass pattern in football is a pass route in which a receiver runs downfield practically in a straight line.
-Streak routes are long routes that take a while to develop, often aimed at gaining 15+ yards on a catch.
+A streak route in football is a pattern route in which a receiver runs straight downfield.
+Also known as go, fly, or vertical routes, streak routes are long routes that take a while to develop, often aimed at gaining more than a few yards on a catch.
 Receivers may bob or chop once they get close to the defender to fake them out and create separation.
-Streaks can also be called go's, straights, or verticals.
 Some streak routes have specific names.
-For example, a streak ran close to the sideline is called a fade, and streak routes ran between defensive zones are called seam routes.
+For example, a streak close to the sideline is called a fade, and streak routes run between defensive zones are called seam routes.

-How a defender covers a streak route depends on the defender’s position and the coverage.
-In a zone defense, a corner or safety is the number one key is to make sure they don’t turn out of their backpedal too late.
+How a defender covers a streak route depends on the defender’s position and coverage.
+In a zone defense, a corner or safety’s number-one priority is to make sure they don’t turn out of their backpedal too late.
 The space between a defender and the receiver is a cushion, and when it gets too small, the defender must turn to run with the receiver.

-In a man defense, the corner will line up closer to the receiver and must follow them pace for pace.
-Because there’s little question of when to turn, corners covering the receiver in man only have to worry about being faster than the receiver.
+In man defense, the corner will line up closer to the receiver and follow them pace for pace.
+Since there’s little question of when to turn, corners covering the receiver in man only have to worry about being faster than the receiver.
 Regardless of the coverage, once the ball is thrown, it is the defender’s job to take away the ball and prevent the catch.
-This means constantly staying between the receiver and the ball and taking away the receivers inside arm.
+This means constantly staying between the receiver and the ball and taking away the receiver's inside arm.